I Got to Thinking, Why So Much Plastic?

 This is a perfect example of where a secondary market needs to be available.
 While charity organizations can sometimes take these usable, but unwanted items off our hands, for safety reasons most charities want “electrical related items” in their original, sealed packaging.
 Here’s a market niche opportunity for collecting and if need be, testing, and approving these items for secondary distribution.
 Easier said than done, but not impossible!

 Invented in 1907, plastics have replaced the use of glass, paper, natural fibers, and metals in billions of applications.
 Whether it is packaging, textiles, building materials, or consumer goods, plastics abound in the modern world.

-According to statistics published by the US Plastics industry, 20 billion lbs. of plastics collected in municipal waste end up in US landfills each year; only 15% of the plastics collected are recycled.
-These statistics don’t even take into consideration the plastic waste generated by industrial applications or consumer plastics that never make it into the municipal solid waste stream.
+According to National Geoographic, 91% of global plastics are not recycled.
+In the US, about 20% of the plastics produced get recycled; these statistics don’t even take into consideration the plastic waste generated by industrial applications or consumer plastics that never make it into the municipal solid waste stream.
 Plastics that escape our collection end up littering our environment and can remain there for thousands of years.
 Plastics simply breakdown into smaller and smaller polluting bits.
 It is estimated that if we continue this “reckless abandonment” of plastics into our environment, by 2050 there will be more plastic mass in the oceans than fish mass!
 This is truly something we must

 begin to remedy.

 So, let’s switch it up!
 Let’s be mindful of our needs and consider how we are going to handle the “extras” before we purchase something.
 Perhaps we can search a little more and find an option with less accoutrements?
 Or swap a “leftover” with a friend for one of their “extras" which we find useful?
 Keeping “things” in use will reduce the demand to produce more “things” and will also keep more “things” out of our landfills.
 And that my friends, is a beautiful “thing”!